 - Not Enough Hot Water

-Coming to have no hot water ever is clear indication of an issue.
+Getting no hot water ever is clear indication of an issue.
 But erratic water temperature is many times overlooked as a problem.
 This could indicate mineral deposits have built up and your heating element has to be repaired or removed.

 If you detect natural gas, don’t make an effort to restart the pilot light.
 Contact your city’s gas company immediately.